myarmolinsky/Ponkemo-v2/README.md

 - Use items and give items to Pokemon to hold
 - Auto-recycle Pokemon option (Give the user the ability to choose the criteria under which a Pokemon gets recycled such as if the Pokemon's IV percentage is lower than a certain amount the user declared)
 - Trading Pokemon between users and trading with a CPU
-  - CPU trading is intended for if there is no other user on to trade with or if a user does not trust other users to fairly trade (such as trading adn trading back for trade evolutions)
+  - CPU trading is intended for if there is no other user on to trade with or if a user does not trust other users to fairly trade (such as trading and trading back for trade evolutions)
   - CPU trading would cost points
 - Battling
 - Battle rules